 How Technology is Already Saving Lives from Impaired Driving

-While car accident statistics remain grim, the truth is that advancements in technology are already helping our society prevent them.
+While car accident statistics remain grim, the truth is that advancements in technology are already helping society prevent them.
 Transportation network companies or TNCs (more commonly known as “rideshare companies”) like Uber and Lyft have proliferated across the country, empowering customers to hail a ride whenever they want.
 The ease with which a person can request a ride to and from an event where alcohol will be served has contributed to a reduction of drunk drivers.

 These digital designated drivers have been linked to some significant reductions in DUIs, particularly in densely-populated urban areas.